Hellen Asamo

 Hellen Asamo also known as Asamo Hellen Grace (born 24 April 1964) is a Ugandan teacher and a representative of people with disabilities for Eastern region who served in the ninth and tenth Parliaments of Uganda.
 She won the 2021 general elections for her position as the representative of people with disabilities for Eastern region.
-Hellen is affiliated to the National Resistance Movement political party.
+Asamo is affiliated to the National Resistance Movement political party.

 Early life and education

 Asamo was born on 24 April 1964.
 In 1977, she completed her Primary Leaving Examination (PLE) from Soroti Primary School and later joined Nkoma Secondary School to pursue her Uganda Certificate of Education and finished in 1981.
 In 1990, she was awarded a Grade III Teaching Certificate from Institute of Teacher Education Kyambogo.
 In 1996, she then got a diploma in education from Institute of Teacher Education Kyambogo again.
 She holds a bachelor's degree in education (2006) from Kyambogo University.